-A lot of people are choosing to simplify their life and pursue a minimalist lifestyle right now.
+A lot of people are choosing a simple minimalist lifestyle right now.
 But have you have wondered if it’s really a necessity?
 Why do we need minimalism?
 How can minimalism help you with your very real problems?
+Do you really need to become a minimalist?

-Let’s talk about 10 reasons that you might NEED to become a minimalist.
+Let’s talk about 10 reasons that you might NEED to start embracing minimalism ASAP.

-You Might Need to Become a Minimalist if You Are Stressed Out
+You Might Need to Start Embracing Minimalism if You Are Stressed Out

 If you are feeling stressed out by your daily life there is a chance you are suffering from decision fatigue.
 We have so many choices to make every single day.
 What will I wear today?
 Do I want a bagel or an egg for breakfast?
 Do I want to buy carrots or organic carrots?
 And the list goes on and on.